 I have lived in the Parish for some years now and have enjoyed being part of the Parish Council team that works to protect and enhance where we live for everyone to enjoy.

-I look forward to meeting you in the coming months
+I look forward to meeting you all in the coming months.

 Home security is the best way to reduce your chances of being burgled.
 A lot of burglaries are spur of the moment, as a burglar may see an open opportunity and take their chance.